microsoft/onnxruntime/docs/execution-providers/TensorRT-ExecutionProvider.md

 * `trt_detailed_build_log`: Enable detailed build step logging on TensorRT EP with timing for each engine build.

 * `trt_build_heuristics_enable`: Build engine using heuristics to reduce build time.

+* `trt_cuda_graph_enable`: This will capture a [CUDA graph](https://developer.nvidia.com/blog/cuda-graphs/) which can drastically help for a network with many small layers as it reduces launch overhead on the CPU.

 * `trt_sparsity_enable`: Control if sparsity can be used by TRT.
   * Check `--sparsity` in `trtexec` command-line flags for [details](https://docs.nvidia.com/deeplearning/tensorrt/developer-guide/index.html#trtexec-flags).